 - The Pearl River currently provides natural flood control, cleanses water before it reaches the Gulf coast and recharges our underground aquifers that supply water for drinking, irrigation, industry and wildlife and fisheries.

 - Damages downstream.
 The main river channel along the state line of Mississippi and Louisiana is already seriously degraded by reductions in flow, and any additional loss would affect currents, water levels and water quality in all of the river's downstream backwaters and outlets.
-Damming and altering the hydrology of the river could exacerbate the downstream bank erosion and channel scouring that is already occurring due to the affects of the Ross Barnett Reservoir Dam.
+Damming and altering the hydrology of the river could exacerbate the downstream bank erosion and channel scouring that is already occurring.

-11 downstream stakeholders have passed resolutions against One Lake: MS Commission on Marine Resources; Hancock, Marion and Lawrence Counties; Louisiana State Legislature, St. Tammany and Washington Parishes (LA); Town of Monticello (MS), Town of Pearl River (LA), City of Slidell (LA) and City of Bogalusa (LA).
+12 downstream stakeholders have passed resolutions against One Lake: MS Commission on Marine Resources; Hancock, Marion, Pearl River and Lawrence Counties; Louisiana State Legislature, St. Tammany and Washington Parishes (LA); Town of Monticello (MS), Town of Pearl River (LA), City of Slidell (LA) and City of Bogalusa (LA).

-The One River, No Lake Coalition is made up of the following organizations: Gulf Restoration Network, Jackson Audubon Society, League of Women Voters of the Jackson Area, Mississippi Commercial Fisheries United, Mississippi Wildlife Federation, Pearl Riverkeeper, and Sierra Club Mississippi.
+The One River, No Lake Coalition is made up of the following organizations: Gulf Restoration Network, Jackson Audubon Society, League of Women Voters of the Jackson Area, Louisiana Wildlife Federation, Mississippi Commercial Fisheries United, Mississippi Wildlife Federation, Pearl Riverkeeper, and Sierra Club Mississippi.